-After oral administration cefuroxime axetil is absorbed from the gastrointestinal tract and rapidly hydrolysed in the intestinal mucosa and blood to release cefuroxime into the circulation.
+After oral administration cefuroxime Axetil is absorbed from the gastrointestinal tract and rapidly hydrolysed in the intestinal mucosa and blood to release cefuroxime into the circulation.
 Optimum absorption occurs when it is administered shortly after a meal.

-Following administration of cefuroxime axetil tablets peak serum levels ($2.9 \,\mu g/mL$ for a 125 mg dose, $4.4 \,\mu g/mL$ for a 250 mg dose, $7.7 \,\mu g/mL$ for a 500 mg dose and $13.6 \,\mu g/mL$ for a 1000 mg dose) occur approximately 2.4 hours after dosing when taken with food.
+Following administration of cefuroxime Axetil tablets peak serum levels (2.1 mcg/ml for a 125 mg dose, 4.1 mcg/ml for a 250 mg dose, 7.0 mcg/ml for a 500 mg dose and 13.6 mcg/ml for a 1000 mg dose) occur approximately 2 to 3 hours after dosing when taken with food.
+The rate of absorption of cefuroxime from the suspension is reduced compared with the tablets, leading to later, lower peak serum levels and reduced systemic bioavailability (4 to 17% less).
+Cefuroxime Axetil oral suspension was not bioequivalent to cefuroxime Axetil tablets when tested in healthy adults and therefore is not substitutable on a milligram-per-milligram basis.
 The pharmacokinetics of cefuroxime is linear over the oral dosage range of 125 to 1000 mg.
 No accumulation of cefuroxime occurred following repeat oral doses of 250 to 500 mg.